304 North Cardinal St.

 Sun exposure

 Canada lilies prefer full sun but will tolerate partial shade as long as there are at least four hours of direct sunlight each day.
-Too much shade can cause the plants not to bloom properly or even die off completely due to lack of light energy needed for photosynthesis.
+Too much shade can cause the plants not to bloom properly or even die off completely due to the lack of light energy needed for photosynthesis.

 Spacing requirements